Sun Facts (Part 2 OF 2)

 As students are entering the classroom, I hand each an ENTRANCE TICKET.
 There are three questions on the ticket asking students to use scientific notation to find equivalent expressions.
 These should be done independently and without a calculator.

-After students complete the Exit Ticket, I write the following problem on the board:
+After students complete the Entrance Ticket, I write the following problem on the board:

 The estimated world population today is 7, 130, 700, 730 people.
 The estimated US population today is 317, 240, 905.
 How much larger is the world population than the US Population?

 I encourages students to use Scientific Notation so that they can make the comparison more easily.
 I ask students to: